wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ---
 Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

+## October 2020 - December 2020

+Added the following integrations in October 2020 - December 2020:

+* Concourse CI
+* OpenTelemetry

+Made improvements to the following integrations in October 2020 - December 2020:

+* Spring Cloud Data Flow –- New preconfigured dashboard to monitor Native Kafka client.
+* Kubernetes –- New setup UI.
+* Slack –- URL unfurler
+* Wavefront Usage
+  - New dashboard to show Wavefront usage for each user and ingestion policy.
+  - New dashboard to show Wavefront monthly usage against commitment.
+* Google Cloud Platform (GCP) – Fixed dashboard queries in Google Kubernetes Engine (GKE) dashboard
+* Azure Storage – Preconfigured dashboard now supports monitoring of the Classic storage type.

-## October 2019 - October 2020
+## October 2019 - September 2020

-Added the following integrations in October 2019 - October 2020:
+Added the following integrations in October 2019 - September 2020:

 * Dynatrace
 * AppDynamics